-valuation starts with blood screening to determine the signaling ability of the patient's testosterone, the hormone that stimulates sperm production.
+Findings may indicate the inability of the patient's testosterone, the hormone that stimulates sperm production.
 Subsequent semen analysis provides a wealth of information as well.
 Findings may indicate the inability of ejaculated sperm to travel efficiently through the woman's reproductive system and penetrate the outer covering of the egg, which awaits fertilization in her fallopian tubes.
 It also may show a low sperm count or an absence of sperm, which could stem from a variety of potential causes: for example, earlier trauma, childhood illness, undescended testis or testes, or chemotherapy.